Role of Nonstabilizerness in Quantum Optimization: Magic during variational optimization feedback loop

 \section{Magic during variational optimization feedback loop}

 To reach a more complete understanding of the role of nonstabilizerness in solving optimization problems using variational quantum algorithms, we analyze how it evolves throughout the optimization process.
-The QAOA heavily relies on classical optimization to determine optimal parameters, and in this process, the quantum part of the algorithm must be executed multiple times.
-Each execution includes the corresponding quantum circuit (Fig.~\ref{fig:fig1}(a) in the main text), which incorporates non-Clifford gates, making it resource-intensive on hardware in terms of quantum magic.
-By studying how magic evolves during the optimization process, we extract information about the classical resources required to achieve convergence.
-In particular, we consider $50$ different problem instances, each defined by different coefficients in the Hamiltonian.
-For each instance, we run $50$ QAOA optimizations, each initialized with different parameters following an annealing-inspired strategy (with decreasing $\gamma$ and increasing $\beta$ values)~\cite{sack2021quantum}.
-Among these $50$ runs, we select the one that achieves the lowest energy as the best optimization for that problem realization.
+QAOA heavily relies on classical optimization to determine optimal parameters, requiring repeated execution of quantum circuits (Fig.1(a) in the main text) that include non-Clifford gates, making them resource-intensive in terms of quantum magic.
+By studying how magic evolves during the process of optimization of the circuit parameters, we extract information about the resources required to achieve convergence.
+In particular, we consider $50$ problem instances, each defined by different Hamiltonian coefficients, and run $50$ QAOA optimizations per instance, initialized with annealing-inspired parameters (decreasing $\gamma$, increasing $\beta$) ~\cite{sack2021quantum}.
+For each instance, we select the run achieving the lowest energy as the best-performing optimization.